Students Called for Military Duty

 - For new students, an enrollment deposit is required to confirm their acceptance of the offer of admission.
 If a student is deployed to active duty military service before the beginning of the planned term of enrollment, the deposit will be refunded.

-- A student can appeal any administrative decisions that result in his/her required participation in military orders by requesting the procedures for doing so from the Coordinator of Military Programs.
+- A student can appeal any administrative decisions that result in his/her required participation in military orders by requesting the procedures for doing so from the Military Education Benefits Coordinator.